UnityTech/UIWidgets/README.md

 With the provided packaged stateful widget `UnityObjectDetector` and its `onRelease` callback function, you can easily drag some objects (for example GameObject from Hierarchy, files from Project Window, etc) into the area, get the UnityEngine.Object[] references and make further modification.

-Please refer to "UIWidgetsTests -> Drag&Drop" for simple examples.

 ## Debug UIWidgets Application